 As part of 21st Century Cures, H.R.
 3299, the Strengthening Public Health Emergency Response Act, was signed into law.
 I introduced this legislation with Rep. Anna Eschoo (D-CA) to improve U.S. biodefense efforts and incentivize the development of vaccines for dangerous and deadly pathogens as identified by the Department of Homeland Security.
 Read more about my efforts to strengthen U.S. biodefense here.

 At the same time, $1 billion was included in 21st Century Cures to address the heroin and opioid abuse crisis and support programs and grants signed into law as part of the Comprehensive Addiction and Recovery Act (CARA).
 To read more about CARA and efforts to address substance abuse click here.

 In addition, 21st Century Cures made great strides to reform our mental healthcare system to improve care for those with mental illness, strengthen our nation’s mental health workforce, and ensure communication between providers, families and patients.
 To read more about efforts to improve mental health care and end the stigma associated with mental illness, click here.

 To read an op-ed I co-authored with six other members of the Indiana Congressional Delegation about healthcare reform, click here.

 To read an op-ed I wrote about how 21st Century Cures will help people get the treatment and care they need, click here.

 To watch my floor statement about potential for 21st Century Cures to save lives, like my dear friend Judy Warren who passed away from pancreatic cancer in 2015, click here.
 For more information on the 21st Century Cures act, click here.

 More on Health Care Reform

-Washington, D.C. – Congresswoman Susan W. Brooks (R-IN05) issued the following statement after Anthem and MDwise announced they will no longer sell insurance plans on the Affordable Care Act exchanges in Indiana in 2018:
+Washington, D.C. – Congresswoman Susan W. Brooks (R-IN05) issued the following statement after the Senate’s attempt to rebuild our broken healthcare system: